Best eSIM for China 2026: Holafly with Built-In VPN (Code STEPHANDPETE)

 Tourist destinations (Good to excellent)

-- Guilin/Yangshuo: Good in towns, coverage along Li River cruise
+• Guilin/Yangshuo: Good in towns, coverage along Li River cruise, worked in countryside

-- Tiger Leaping Gorge: Coverage at guesthouses, lost signal in deep gorge (expected)
+• Tiger Leaping Gorge: Coverage at Halfway Guesthouse and Tina's Guesthouse, lost signal in gorge bottom (expected for any carrier)

 Rural/remote areas (Variable)